clbarnes/cleft_scripts/annotation_versions.md

 - File names are `"data_{n}.hdf5"`
 - Used in `82a_45a_ORN-PN`

+Reasons for deprecation:

+- Only one edge is drawn per presynaptic node, so slices with multiple synapses get confusing

 # 3

 - Postsynaptic sites whose ROIs overlap are included in the same HDF5 file